Synthwave: The Soundtrack of Nostalgia

 The Origins of Synthwave

-Within the mid-2010s, synthwave gained significant traction through platforms like Bandcamp and SoundCloud, the place artists might simply share their work and connect with fans.
+Within the mid-2010s, synthwave gained significant traction through platforms like Bandcamp and SoundCloud, the place artists might simply share their work and join with fans.
 This grassroots movement laid the groundwork for a new wave of musicians who embraced the nostalgic sound while infusing it with contemporary production techniques.

-Aesthetic Enchantment
+Aesthetic Attraction

 The Sound of Synthwave